-PRESENTING A Very Important Teddy Roosevelt Letter November 1918.
+PRESENTING AN EXCEPTIONALLY RARE and FULLY AUTHENTIC Teddy Roosevelt Letter November 1918.

 On ‘The Kansas Star’ letterhead.
 Typed and personally signed and amended by Theodore Roosevelt.

 With it’s original Kansas City Star envelope, stamp and postage marks.

 What makes this letter so important is the content.